Citizen Police Academy

 Chief Jonathan White and the Rosenberg Police Department would like to invite all citizens of Fort Bend County to attend the annual Rosenberg Police Citizen Police Academy.

 The purpose of the Citizen Police Academy is to provide the public with a better understanding of the daily operations of the Rosenberg Police Department through educational sessions covering different aspects of law enforcement.
-The Rosenberg Police Citizen Police Academy is a nine-week program, including a graduation ceremony on the final week.
+The Rosenberg Police Citizen Police Academy is a ten week program, including a graduation ceremony on the final week.
 Classes are held every Thursday evening from 7 pm until 9 pm.
-You will also tour the Rosenberg Police Department, the Fort Bend County Jail, and have the opportunity to ride along with an on duty Rosenberg Patrol Officer.
-After completion of the academy, you will have a better understanding of how emergency calls are received and dispatched, how Detectives investigate crimes, how Crime Scene Technicians collect and analyze evidence and more.
+After completion of the academy, you will have a better understanding on the operations of a 911 center, the daily role of police officers and how they interact with the public, how Detectives and Crime Scene Technicians investigate crimes and collect and evidence for prosecutions and more.
+Apply online and join the approximately 450 plus citizens who have graduated from the Rosenberg Citizen Police Academy.

 Each week, you will be exposed to the various divisions and specialized units at the Rosenberg Police Department.
-Topics will include:
+Topics may include:

 - 911 Communications